-Retail Other consists of the Other Challengers & Growth Markets, including the bank stakes in Asia.
-The net result of Retail Other decreased to EUR 39 million in 2020, from EUR 619 million in 2019.
+Retail Other consists of the other Challengers & Growth Markets, including the bank stakes in Asia.

-Retail Others' result before tax fell to EUR 199 million, from EUR 935 million in 2019, mainly reflecting impairments on TMB and the Maggie project as well as higher risk costs.
+Retail Others' result before tax fell to €199 million, from €935 million in 2019, mainly reflecting impairments on TMB Bank (Thailand) and the Maggie programme, as well as higher risk costs.

-Total income declined by EUR 248 million to EUR 3,261 million in 2020, of which EUR 230 million related to an impairment on ING's equity stake in TMB.
-Excluding this impairment, total income decreased by EUR 18 million, or -0.5%.
-Net interest income was down 1.0% to EUR 2,760 million, reflecting margin pressure on savings and current accounts, largely offset by higher interest results from lending products and Treasury.
-Net customer lending (adjusted for currency effects and Treasury) grew by EUR 2.6 billion in 2020, with growth in all countries, except Italy.
-The net inflow in customer deposits, also adjusted for currency impacts and Treasury, was EUR 11.9 billion, with largest increases in Poland and Spain.
-Net fee and commission income declined 2.6% to EUR 412 million, largely due to a decline in Turkey, which was partly offset by increases in most of the other countries.
-Excluding the aforementioned impairment, investment and other income rose by EUR 21 million.
+Total income declined by €248 million to €3,261 million in 2020, of which €230 million related to an impairment on ING's equity stake in TMB.
+Excluding this impairment, total income decreased by €18 million, or -0.5 percent.
+Net interest income was down 1.0 percent to €2,760 million, reflecting margin pressure on savings and current accounts, largely offset by higher interest results from lending products and Treasury.
+Net customer lending (adjusted for currency effects and Treasury) grew by €2.6 billion in 2020, with growth in all countries, except Italy.
+The net inflow in customer deposits, also adjusted for currency impacts and Treasury, was €11.9 billion, with largest increases in Poland and Spain.
+Net fee and commission income declined 2.6 percent to €412 million, largely due to a decline in Turkey, which was partly offset by increases in most of the other countries.
+Excluding the aforementioned impairment, investment and other income rose by €21 million.

-Operating expenses increased by EUR 259 million, or 11.7%, to EUR 2,469 million from EUR 2,210 million in 2019, of which EUR 140 million related to an impairment on capitalised software following the decision to stop the Maggie transformation programme (previously called Model Bank) and EUR 27 million of restructuring provisions and impairments related to the project and some other countries.
-Excluding these incidental items, expenses increased by EUR 92 million, or 4.2%, mainly due to higher regulatory costs, investments in business growth and lower capitalization of costs following the decision on Maggie.
+Operating expenses increased by €259 million, or 11.7 percent, to €2,469 million from €2,210 million in 2019, of which € 140 million related to an impairment on capitalised software following the decision to stop the Maggie programme (previously called Model Bank) and €27 million of restructuring provisions and impairments related to the project and some other countries.
+Excluding these incidental items, expenses increased by €92 million, or 4.2 percent, mainly due to higher regulatory costs, investments in business growth and lower capitalisation of costs following the decision to stop the Maggie programme.
 These increases were partly offset by lower legal provisions as well as lower marketing and travel expenses.

-The net addition to loan loss provisions increased by EUR 229 million on 2019 to EUR 593 million, or 61 basis points of average customer lending.
-Risk costs in 2020 included EUR 114 million of collective provisions related to the worsened macro-economic indicators, including provisioning related to loans subject to a payment holiday, as well as a EUR 59 million Stage 3 provision for expected losses on CHF-indexed mortgages in Poland.
+The net addition to loan loss provisions increased by €229 million on 2019 to €593 million, or 61 basis points of average customer lending.
+Risk costs in 2020 included €114 million of collective provisions related to worsened macroeconomic indicators, including provisioning related to loans subject to a payment holiday, as well as a €59 million provision for expected losses on CHF-indexed mortgages in Poland.
 The increase versus 2019 was mainly visible in Poland, Romania and Australia, whereas risk costs in Turkey declined.